Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 ### 3.3 Suggestions View

 **Display Conditions**
-- Shown when Suggestions tab active AND input field is empty
+- Shown when Suggestions tab is active
+- Suggestions tab is active by default when Spotlight opens
-- Hidden when user types any text in input field
+- Automatically becomes inactive (untoggles) when user starts typing in input field
 - Hidden when other tabs are active
+- Can be manually toggled on/off at any time via the tab button

 **Suggestion Items**
 - List of 4+ pre-configured example tasks